Austin Community College Student Government Association

 3(f) To receive all application registration from candidates and verify eligibility.

-3(g) To chair and conduct a debate between the candidates for President and Vice-President to be held on ACC facilities.
+3(g) To chair and conduct a debate between the candidates for President and Vice-President to be held on ACC facilities or virtually.
 Further to require all Presidential and Vice Presidential candidates to prepare a one page statement of their goals and objectives if elected which the Commission will cause to be electronically distributed to students throughout the college.

 Article 4.
 Duties of the Election Commission

 4(a) The Election Commission shall serve as a clearinghouse and resource of information and review of procedures with respect to the administration of the elections.

 4(b) Shall have the authority to vote upon consensus, before making an important decision and/or before making a significant change to the Election Code approval of the motion must be by a 2/3 vote.